yonatansverdlov/SchurNet/README.md

 # SchurNet

 ### Overview
-This folder contains the code for the paper ["Revisiting Multi-Permutation Equivariance Thourgh The Lens of Irreducible Representations"]().
+This repo contains code for the experimental part of the paper ["Revisiting Multi-Permutation Equivariance Thourgh The Lens of Irreducible Representations"]().

 ## Wasserstein Distance Computation
 To install the necessary dependencies for this component, create the environment using the provided environment.yml file by running the following commands: